Queen's Quay, Belfast: Redevelopment

 Queen's Quay, being a virtually derelict and under developed piece of land in central Belfast, is key to the development of the Titanic Quarter.
 After a number of development proposals, discussions are still taking place for a mixed-use development of housing, offices and retail, together with a small facility for leisure boats.
+One of the reasons for change in the quay was down to how the city was perceived by tourists, such as sailing by boat down the River Lagan and coming from the east of the city from Belfast City Airport, the industrial look was seen as unpleasant and unattractive, and in some occasions, dangerous, due to materials and debris from the scrapyards encroaching onto the roads.
+Industries from the former coal quay have moved location since redevelopment.
+The bars and shops serving the industrial workers were also demolished.